kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 ### Q98
 All of the following signs are found in *re-feeding syndrome*, EXCEPT:

-	A. Hypophosphataemia - T
+	A. Hypophosphataemia
-	B. Hypocalcaemia - T
+	B. Hypocalcaemia
-	C. Hypokalaemia - T
+	C. Hypokalaemia
-	D. Hypoglycaemia - FALSE
+	D. Hypoglycaemia
-	E. Hypomagnesaemia - T
+	E. Hypomagnesaemia
 #### Answer: A. Hypophosphataemia - *FALSE* = D. Hypoglycaemia
+- Hypoglycaemia is **not** a key feature of re-feeding syndrome (RFS)
+	- Although may be seen if the insulin response is oversensitive

+#### Notes
 - Re-feeding syndrome occurs when previously malnourished patients are fed with high loads of carbohydrate
 	- Resulting in a rapid fall in phosphate, magnesium, potassium, and calcium (PMPC)
 	- Along with an increasing extracellular volume and subsequent hyponatraemia
-- Hypoglycaemia is **not** a key feature of re-feeding syndrome (RFS)
-	- Although may be seen if the insulin response is oversensitive
 - Initial **hyperglycaemia** is normal as a high-carbohydrate diet is given

 ### Q99